themispap/Streamlit_project_phi_dashboard/README.md

 - [License](#license)

 ## Overview
-This repository contains a Streamlit dashboard for managing the Φ (Phi) Maths & Statistics Lab, an educational platform that offers data analysis projects, university courses, and lessons for secondary school students.
+This repository contains a Streamlit dashboard for managing the Φ Maths & Statistics Lab, an educational platform that offers data analysis projects, university courses, and lessons for secondary school students.

 ## Introduction
 The Φ (Phi) Maths & Statistics Lab is dedicated to providing high-quality education in mathematics and programming for high school students.
 We also undertake data analysis projects, equipping students with practical skills to excel in their academic and professional pursuits.